Dongqianyu/EVCN-data/README.md

 # EVCN-data

-This is data of EVCN in paper to be published.
+These are the data for the EVCN in the paper.